Modern marketing ROI Scenes: Dynamic Audience Segmentation meets effective Content Strategy

 When you create a paid ad on social media or search engine, there is an influx of leads into your marketing-sales funnel (I am consciously using marketing and sales together because we both know how important marketing-sales alignment is for a business to thrive!).
 These leads are mixed leads- some leads are genuinely interested in your brand, some are just browsing around, and some are unqualified leads.

 What follows is a series of nurturing and retargeting campaigns that include various forms of content.
 Each lead has specific interests and requires personalized nurturing.
-This personalization can be done only when your segmentation continues to update as and when your leads take any action.
+This personalization can be done only when dynamic your segmentation continues to update as and when your leads take any action.
 It can move forward in the funnel or go backward as well.
 While each form of content triggers an action, each action makes way the next nurturing content.
 You can imagine it like a loop – one thing leads to another in a continuity.

 You might wonder exactly how many segments does a company need for a successful content marketing?
 Although there is no set specific number, in a B2B marketing report, this question was addressed specifically.
-The report highlighted segmentation in three categories (with dedicated content assets and tactics)-
+The report highlighted business market segmentation in three categories (with dedicated content assets and tactics)-

 - 50% of companies have more than three market segments.

 - 47% of companies have three or more buyer personas.

 - 46% of B2B companies address three or more buying stages.